 I was responsible for branding this website: color scheme, typography, and aesthetic.
 Considering how enormous sheet music databases are, I chose high contrast color scheme to help users quickly digest the information.
 Most sheet music websites are monochromatic making it difficult to see what’s important and not.

 While I knew high contrast would help the user find their preferred music, it was important to use colors that were not so bright as to bother the user after some time.
 Therefore, I used dark blue & yellow; they offered a great contrast while being easy on the eyes.

 Users are first greeted by the homepage.
 This page is a starting point for the features of the tool, such as recommended pieces, categories based on musical time period, and so on.
-The left sidebar consists of specific lists of music that the user is partial to.
+The left sidebar consists of specific lists of music that the musicians may like.
 If users hover over the menu bar below the search bar, they can find specific styles or subgenres.
 Users typically seek sheet music with a specific piece/composer in mind, therefore we made the search bar the most prominent feature.